-Canada’s first and only Inuk classical soloist and recording artist, Deantha Edmunds, has performed on stages across the world.
+Canada’s first and only Inuk professional classical singer and recording artist, Deantha Edmunds, has performed on stages across the world.
 A proud resident of Newfoundland and Labrador, Edmunds is a laureate of the prestigious Hnatyshyn Foundation REVEAL Indigenous Art Awards.

 In February 2020, Edmunds performed at the Arctic Inspirations Prize 2020 award ceremony in Ottawa where she debuted an original song with string quartet.
 She was also a featured cultural performer at the Northern Lights 2020 conference and showcase.

 2019 operatic performances included the world premiere of “Shanawdithit” with Tapestry and Opera on the Avalon in Toronto and St. John’s, and the Indigenous (Cree and Sami) double-bill “Two Odysseys” in Toronto with Soundstreams, Signal Theatre and The Sámi National Theatre Beaivváš.
 Both of these operas were nominated for Outstanding Performance by an Ensemble at the Dora Mavor Moore Awards 2020, and the ensemble for “Two Odysseys” won the award.

 Edmunds performed at the Inuit Circumpolar Conference in Utqiagvik, Alaska in July, 2018.
 Delegates from Canada, Alaska, Greenland and Russia gathered to share information and strengthen the bonds between all Inuit.